Yankees vs. Reds Player Props Betting Odds

 Fraley Stats

-- Jake Fraley has 32 hits with five doubles, five home runs, 18 walks and 29 RBI.
-He's also stolen five bases.
+- Jake Fraley has recorded 33 hits with six doubles, five home runs and 18 walks.
+He has driven in 31 runs with six stolen bases.

 Fraley Recent Games